 Office 365 has Azure Information Protection as an optional add-on to your Office 365 package.
 This helps you control viewing permissions, encryption and protects files downloaded to a local machine.
 Office 365 supports message encryption so you can share protected emails with anyone while controlling sensitive data.
 Microsoft boasts of ISO 27001 certified security, meaning all your data and emails are incredibly well-protected against attack.
 They meet the requirements for EU Model Clauses, HIPAA BAA (Health industry requirements) and FISMA (Federal Information Security requirements).
 For a minimal cost, you can also add Advanced Threat Protection to your subscription to monitor your emails, files and applications against unknown threats and attacks.

 G Suite and Office 365 both have integrated single sign-on, and multi-factor authentication for secure accounts.

 By this point, you should be starting to get a clearer picture of where each one stands in terms of what they offer and what needs they can meet.
 Where one lacks, the other seems to shine, but in many ways they are very balanced.
 Both services have a 99.9% guaranteed uptime and both offer round the clock 24/7 support for your issues.

-To review, both are excellent cloud-based productivity suites that enable you to collaborate effectively, work remotely, share files and store them online.
+To review, both G Suite and Office 365 are excellent cloud-based productivity suites that enable you to collaborate effectively, work remotely, share files, and store files them online.
 User experience tends to vary wildly as well.
 Some report that Microsoft support is far more responsive and thorough compared to Google, and many report that Google Drive is far superior to OneDrive.
 Ultimately though, you need to consider your business requirements: